jmcnamara/rust_xlsxwriter/README.md

 Recent changes:

+- Added support for Chartsheets.
 - Added support for adding Textbox shapes to worksheets.
 - Removed requirement on `regex` crate.
-- Added support for data validation.

 See the full [Release Notes and Changelog].